Topology-dependent density optima for efficient simultaneous network exploration: Results

-There is a tight relationship between the spectral radius and the optimal density of searchers for general networks (Fig.~2).
-Sampling over random networks of minimum degree two and average degree between two and five (Supplementary Information~\cite{SM}) reveals that topology has a huge impact on optimal parallel search strategies: for a high spectral radius (Fig.~2, right-most inset) networks have low average degree and a high concentration of nodes of degree two, resulting in linear chains along which the single-file diffusion of searchers significantly increases the cover time \cite{Beijeren_Tracer3,Lizana_SFDinBox,Lutz_PRL_SFD,Wei_Science_SFD,2017Imamura_PRL,2014Krapivsky_PRL}.
-Indeed, for a linear chain the parallel cover time is finite only for a single searcher; for two or more searchers the left- (right-) most searcher will never reach the right- (left-) most site due to the effect of single-file diffusion.
-The na\"{\i}ve MFA fails to capture this relationship (Fig.~2, grey curve); for networks of high spectral radius it severely overestimates the optimal density, demonstrating the importance of long-lived occupancy correlations in low-average-degree networks.
-On increasing the average degree, thus lowering the spectral radius, there is an intermediary region (Fig.~2, middle inset) where the true density optimum is significantly increased but the MFA is still not valid; networks in this region still have a reasonably high concentration of degree two nodes.
-The MFA only becomes valid for networks of average degree nearing five, where the random networks' density optima approach that of the complete network ($\rho^*=0.47$ for $N=100$).
+There is a tight relationship between the spectral gap and the optimal density of searchers for general networks (Fig.~2), quantified through high mutual information (SI Text).
+Sampling over random networks of minimum degree~$2$ and average degree between $2$ and $5$ (Methods) reveals that topology has a huge impact on optimal parallel search strategies: for a small spectral gap (Fig.~2, right-most inset) networks have low average degree and a high concentration of nodes of degree $2$, resulting in linear chains along which the single-file diffusion of searchers significantly increases the cover time \cite{Beijeren_Tracer3,Lizana_SFDinBox,Lutz_PRL_SFD,Wei_Science_SFD,2017Imamura_PRL,2014Krapivsky_PRL}.
+Indeed, for a linear chain the parallel cover time is finite only for a single searcher; for two or more searchers the left-most (right-most) searcher will never reach the right-most (left-most) site due to the effect of single-file diffusion.
+The na\"{\i}ve MFA fails to capture this relationship (Fig.~2, grey curve), demonstrating the importance of long-lived occupancy correlations.
+The MFA only becomes valid for networks of average degree nearing $5$, where the density optima approach that of the complete network ($\rho^*=0.47$ for $N=100$).
 Typically, these networks have a small fraction of degree two nodes and are more highly connected (Fig.~2, left-most inset).
+A power series $\rho^*\left( \mathcal{G};a,b\right) = \mathcal{G}^b [ 1/2 - \left(1/2 - a \right) \left(1-\mathcal{G}\right)]$, constructed such that $\rho^*(1) = 1/2$ to match the $N \rightarrow \infty$ limit of the complete graph, matches the data well (Fig.~2, red curve) and provides an easily-computed predictive approximation.
+Beyond random networks, we find that two real-world transport networks, the London Underground and American airport networks~\cite{NatPhysAirport}, further validate this relationship in practice (Fig.~2).
+While the inefficiency of the former may be expected from an average degree near~$2$, the latter is more surprising: despite an average degree near~$12$ its optimal density is markedly low, a phenomenon captured by the spectral gap~(SI Text).
+Simpler statistics based on the degree distribution fail in such cases and have lower mutual information over our graph ensemble (SI Text).